skypjack/entt/docs/md/signal.md

 The delegate class accepts also data members, if needed.
-In this case, the function type of the delegate is such that the parameter list is empty and the value of the data member is at least convertible to the return type.<br/>
+In this case, the function type of the delegate is such that the parameter list is empty and the value of the data member is at least convertible to the return type.

 Functions having type equivalent to `void(T *, args...)` are accepted as well.
 In this case, `T *` is considered a payload and the function will receive it back every time it's invoked.
 In other terms, this works just fine with the